 But, it’s important to get the right stuff in your curbside bin.
 When the wrong stuff ends up in bins it creates extra work at sorting facilities (MRF’s) and can make it more difficult to recycle the targeted materials.

 Staff can present free talks and demonstrations on recycling for service organizations, clubs and other groups in Broome County.
+These free programs are partially funded the the New York State Department of Environmental Conservation with additional funding from the Broome County Division of Solid Waste.
 To schedule a presentation email or call Kevin Mathers at firstname.lastname@example.org or (607) 584-5013.

 CCE-Broome also offers recycling and composting lessons and activities for youth.
-Visit our 4-H School Programs page for information.
+Visit our School Solid Waste Programs page for information.

 Helpful Recycling and Waste Management Links